High School / New Student, Dual Enrolled, Early College Student

 The admissions application will ask you to distinguish the type of freshman applicant that you are.
 If you are planning to dual enroll in college classes during your senior year, or you have in the past, please indicate that you are applying as a Dual Enrolled Student.
 If you will be graduating from an Early College high school, please indicate that you are applying as an Early College student.
 Campbell University will not grant college transfer credit based on college courses appearing on high school or early college high school transcripts.
 In order to have your college credits transferred to Campbell, you must submit official transcripts from the college or university through which the courses were offered.

-Campbell welcomes applications from home schooled students.
-Although they currently make up a small portion of the applicant pool, applications from home schooled students continue to increase.
-We recognize that your experience as a home schooled student will be somewhat different from students in traditional schools.
-We’ll look at your academic record and non-academic interests and commitments within the context of your particular home school curriculum and experience.
-We understand that for many home schooled students there is not as clear a distinction between academic and non-academic activities as there might be for students in a traditional high school.
+As a home schooled student, we will look at your academic record and non-academic interests and commitments within the context of your particular home school curriculum and experience.
+We understand that for many home-schooled students there is not as clear a distinction between academic and non-academic activities as there might be for students in a traditional high school.

 Academic Preparation and Transcript for Home Schooled Students